DEPARTMENT HEAD & PROFESSOR

 Candidates must possess an earned doctorate in a field related to any of the department’s academic programs; be eligible for tenure at the rank of full professor upon arrival with a significant leadership demonstration, distinctive and active record of research and scholarship, publications, and be recognized as a national leader in Educational Psychology or field related to one or more of the department’s academic programs.
 Candidates must possess a record of excellence in teaching, directing doctoral students, and developing innovative programs; an established record of obtaining extramural funding to support research and/or teaching; a record and/or demonstrated ability to provide creative leadership in the higher education setting; evidence of effective communication, organization, ability to manage and resolve conflict, and interpersonal skills; a strong commitment to an open and transparent faculty governance; ability to make ethical decisions; evidence of budgetary and management skills; and, a commitment to integrity, academic excellence, professional service, and the promotion of a positive climate of respect, diversity, equity and inclusion.

 The Interfolio application portal will open 19 October 2020 to accept nominations and applications.
-Review of applications will begin 1 December 2020 and continue until an appointment is made.
+Review of applications will begin 12 January 2021.
 Applications should be submitted via Interfolio and include: (a) a letter of application summarizing the applicant’s qualifications, leadership skills, and vision for the department; (b) a philosophy of diversity, inclusion, and equity statement; and (c) an updated curriculum vitae that outlines academic and administrative accomplishments.
 Application materials must be submitted online.